Understanding and Using Flexbox in CSS

 Main Axis and Cross Axis

-The main axis is the primary direction in which flex items are placed in the flex container, while the cross axis is perpendicular to it.
-The direction of the main axis depends on the flex‑direction property.
+The main axis is the primary direction in which flex items are placed in the flex container, whilst the cross axis is perpendicular to it.
+The direction of the main axis depends on the flex-direction property.
 Basically, side‑to‑side (row), or up‑and‑down (column). row is the default value.

 .container { display: flex; flex-direction: row; /* default value */}Aligning and Distributing Space